5 Things Impacting Home Buyers’ Ability to Close on Raleigh NC Homes for Sale

 While we love to congratulate our clients on an accepted offer on a Raleigh NC Homes for Sale, it is important to remind home buyers that this is just the beginning of getting into their new home in Raleigh or surrounding areas.
 Because having your offer accepted on a home in Raleigh NC is just the first hurdle to overcome in the real estate transaction.
 This is often when your Raleigh Realtors negotiating skills become even more important.

-During a sellers’ market, the real estate market is competitive and there are multiple offers being presented on Raleigh NC homes for sale, buyers will often offer higher then list price if the home is in a neighborhood that they want to move.
-It may be that the home is located in the best school district in Raleigh or the preferred school district for the home buyer.
+During a sellers’ market, the real estate market is competitive and there are multiple offers being presented on Raleigh NC homes for sale, buyers will often offer higher than list price if the home is in a neighborhood that they want to move.
+It may be that the home is in the best school district in Raleigh or the preferred school district for the home buyer.
 Homes that are convenient to the Research Triangle Park, Downtown Raleigh, and other popular areas will often receive multiple bids.

 If you are under contract on a home in Raleigh, there are a few things that might impact your real estate transaction prior to your settlement date: